 If you’re having trouble opening the Setting app, take a look at this article to solve the issue.

 Check to see if the issue has been resolved.
 Another way to enable or disable the default gateway for the VPN is via PowerShell commands.
 Here are the steps:

 - Type Powershell in the Cortana search box in the task bar.

 - Select Windows Powershell desktop app from the search results.

-- Alternately, you can also right click on the Start button and select Windows Powershell (admin) from the list of options provided.
+- Alternatively, you can also right-click on the Start button and select Windows Powershell (admin) from the list of options provided.

 In the Powershell command prompt, type the following commands: